 Previously Funded Projects

-Ikponke Nkanta (Tropical Research and Conservation Centre, Nigeria): Primate inventory and conservation
+Ikponke Nkanta (Tropical Research and Conservation Centre): Primate inventory and conservation

 in Ikea River Basin, Southern Nigeria.